-Integrated marketing communication (IMC) that incorporates consistent messaging across both digital media and offline channels to target audiences based on unified first-party data.
+Integrated marketing communication (IMC) incorporates consistent messaging across both digital media and offline channels to target audiences based on unified first-party data.

 This is the premier approach used by enterprise and mid-sized businesses to build brand awareness, execute effective campaigns, and orchestrate successful lifecycle activities:

 - Ecommerce companies leverage consumer insights (e.g., recent products or services viewed, items added to carts) to create on-brand, omnichannel customer experiences (CX) to generate new business, repeat buyers, and greater customer loyalty.

 - Car rental agencies deliver personalized website experiences and deals to visitors that can both convert prospective vehicle-bookers during their sessions and inform their retargeted ads and remarketing emails to those individuals later on.